jevazquezb/Vet_clinic_database/README.md

 ## Results

-- Inside a transaction update the animals table by setting the species column to unspecified.
+- Inside a transaction update the animals' table by setting the species column to unspecified.
 Verify that change was made.
 Then roll back the change and verify that the species columns went back to the state before the transaction.
 ![screenshot](./images/transaction1.png)

 - Inside a transaction:
-  - Update the animals table by setting the species column to digimon for all animals that have a name ending in mon.
+  - Update the animals' table by setting the species column to digimon for all animals that have a name ending in "mon".
-  - Update the animals table by setting the species column to pokemon for all animals that don't have species already set.
+  - Update the animals' table by setting the species column to pokemon for all animals that don't have species already set.
   - Commit the transaction.
   - Verify that change was made and persists after commit.
   ![screenshot](./images/transaction2.png)

-  - *New session (changes persist after commit)*:
+  - *New session (changes persist after committing)*:
   ![screenshot](./images/transaction2_1.png)

 - Inside a transaction delete all records in the animals' table, then roll back the transaction.
 After the rollback verify if all records in the animals' table still exist.